 Lesser Taught Languages

-The Foreign Languages Department's LTLs program offers instruction in several languages ( American Sign Language, Arabic, Greek, Hindi, Italian, Japanese, Korean, Portuguese).
-Students meet in small groups for three instructional hours ( 3 credit hours) per week with a native speaker tutor.
-The program is a member of the National Association of Self-Instructional Language Program, (NASILP).
-NASILP is "North America's only professional organization specifically devoted to fostering study of less commonly taught languages through self-instructional principles utilizing a "prochievement" modality developed for an academic setting."
+The program is affiliated with the National Association of Self-Instructional Language Program (NASILP).
+NASILP is "North America's only professional organization specifically devoted to fostering study of less commonly taught languages through self-instructional principles utilizing a 'prochievement' modality developed for an academic setting."

-LTLs offers Introductory and intermediate classes (the first two years) of ASL, Arabic, Japanese, Modern Greek, Italian, and Portuguese.
+The Lesser Taught Languages program offers introductory and intermediate classes (the first two years) of American Sign Language, Arabic, Japanese, Modern Greek, Italian and Portuguese.
 Occasionally a third-year class in a language is offered based on student demand and availability of instructors.
-All self-Instructional courses are indicated by the LGS prefix.
-Completion of the second semester of an introductory LTLS course satisfies the Arts & Sciences language proficiency requirement.
+All "self-instruction" courses are indicated by the LGS prefix.
+Completion of the second semester of an introductory Lesser Taught Languages course satisfies the Arts & Sciences language proficiency requirement.

-Applications for Fall 2020 will be accepted starting in March 2020.
-A Student Study Guide is posted on the LTLS page for your benefit and will provide important information on the Program format.
+Applications for Fall 2021 will be accepted starting in March 2021.
+A Student Study Guide is posted on the Lesser Taught Languages page for your benefit and will provide important information on the Program format.